ssukhgit/NST/README.md

 - **Custom training:**
 CycleGAN has been trained, the resulting generator is stored in /checkpoints directory

+## Additional features

+- **Style Weight Slider**
+For WCT style transfer, the user can choose the style weight of the styled image using a slider

 ## Deployment

 This project is deployed on Streamlit Cloud.
 Every time the repository is updated, the app is redeployed automatically.
 Files saved during runtime (e.g., user-uploaded images) are stored in an ephemeral container, so they will not persist across sessions.